yash-analytics/yash-analytics.github.io/_featured_categories/blog-posts.md

 menu: true
 order: 1
 description: >
-  Browse a collection of all blog posts below!
+  Browse the collection of all blog posts below!
 ---